niemopen/niem-naming-design-rules/ndr6src.md

 ## 5.3 literal classes and datatypes

 > Explain why simple content with attributes must be a class.
 Explain why that class turns into a datatype when you remove the attributes from your subset.
+TODO

 ## 5.4 Augmentation

-> Explanations and examples that now appear in section 4.15
+> Explanations and examples that now appear in section 4.15 TODO

 ## 5.5 Roles

 > These use `structures:uri` in NIEM 6.
-Need explanation and example
+Need explanation and example TODO

 ## 5.6 Metadata

 > Done with augmentation in NIEM 6.
-Need explanation and example
+Need explanation and example TODO

 ## 5.7 Representation pattern

-> Stuff from NDR 5 section 10.7
+> Stuff from NDR 5 section 10.7 TODO

 ## 5.8 Container objects

-> NDR 5 section 10.6
+> NDR 5 section 10.6 TODO
 -------

 # 6. Conformance